chefury/Journal2025/March.md

 # February

 9. Sunday.
 Sunny.
 Rest Today.
+Enter a state where death could come at any moment.